Tonikiller10000/VIDEOCARD/README.md

+## How to use:
+- power the board to 5V
+- connect the VGA port to the monitor
+- ### connecting it to memory:
+When connected to the 32K EEPROM(AT24C256), the data pins will have each 2 an 680 ohm and an 1.5 Kohm resistors to make 4 voltage points between 0V and 0.7V
+Because of the HIGH display speed, it is possible the aparition of some artifacts on the screen.
+To save a picture in the memory, the picture dimmension is reduced to 100x75px, the number of collors and shades is reduced (4 red shades x 4 green shades x 4 blue shades = 64 collor shades) and the picture binnary file is moddified and copied to the EEPROM.
+Also the enable pin must be LOW to display the picture, and HIGH when the SYNC signals are sent.
+The HBLANK and VBLANK signals are outputed in a NAND gate (74LS00) witch make the BLANK signal active HIGH, and for the EEPROM it is inverted again by passing again trouth the gate with both inputs tied together.

+## Conclusion
+The board is partially tested without being connected to the memory, because of the missing EEPROM programmer at the moment of testing
-After fully assembly and testing of the board, I wanted to use 2 monitors simultanely, But unfortunately, the ports are [too close too each other](https://github.com/Tonikiller10000/VIDEOCARD/blob/main/VIDEOCARD_Pictures/V2.0/r4.jpg).
+I wanted to use 2 monitors simultanely, But unfortunately, the ports are [too close too each other](https://github.com/Tonikiller10000/VIDEOCARD/blob/main/VIDEOCARD_Pictures/V2.0/r4.jpg).

-## How to use the screen sync:
-- (*) make programs for the switches in the arduinoIDE (max 8);
-- connect a battery;
-- turn the power of the shield down;
+Now I will try to tie 3 RAM memory\`s(one for each collor) to make 255x255x255 color shades.

 ## Datasheets:
 - 74LS00 (NAND gate):https://pdf1.alldatasheet.com/datasheet-pdf/view/51021/FAIRCHILD/74LS00.html